joesan/plant-simulator/README.md

 For some background information on the project, have a look [here](https://github.com/joesan/plant-simulator/wiki)

-These instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.
+The instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites